Preparing for your initial or return MHRA GDP inspection?

 Inspectors will be looking for compliance with EU Guidance on Good Distribution Practice for medicines for human use, 2013/C 343/01 and will “mark” you against this document.

-We recommend that you compare your operation against the guidance, and ensure you are compliant, at least at a minimum level.
+We recommend that you compare your operation against the guidance to ensure you are compliant, at least at a minimum level.

 So… remember that if you have not documented it, you haven’t done it!

-- Do you have a Quality Management System in place?
+Do you have an effective Quality Management System in place?

-- Do you have an organisation chart, showing responsibilities, delegated duties and deputies?
+Do you have an organisation chart that shows responsibilities, delegated duties and deputies?
 If not, why not?

-- Are your cleaning logs, temperature logs and pest control logs all signed and dated by the RP?
-Have any deviations been investigated fully and documented?
+Are your cleaning logs, temperature logs and pest control logs all signed and dated by the RP?
+Have all deviations been fully investigated and documented?

-- Are your deviations, CAPAs and change control up to date?
+Are your deviations, CAPAs and change control processes up to date?

-- Have you had any complaints?
-Are they documented, and resolved?
+Have you had any complaints?
+Did you document and resolve them?

-This list is not exhaustive, but a good start.
+This list is not exhaustive, but it’s a good start.

-Contact us for a free, no obligation chat, or have a free five minute consultation.
+Contact us for more information and a free consultation.

 Welcome to a new paradigm!